Lost Traffic Ticket in Georgia

-In order to find a lost traffic ticket, it's important to remember where you received your GA traffic ticket, because only the court handling the ticket can perform the search.
+In order to find a lost traffic ticket, it's important to remember where you received your GA traffic citation, because only the court handling the ticket can perform the search.
 The Georgia Department of Driver Services (DDS) doesn't have the ability to search for lost traffic tickets.
 Even narrowing the location down to a county or two can help you during your search.

 Different courts handle Georgia traffic tickets.
 They include municipal, magistrate, probate, juvenile, and state courts.

 Some tips to remember when narrowing down the location and court include:

 - You won't go through a juvenile court unless you're a juvenile.

 - Georgia has more municipal courts than they have any other type of court, and these traffic courts handle most traffic tickets.

 - State courts typically (but not always) handle traffic ticket appeals in Georgia.

 Once you know (or at least have an idea of) which court is handling your GA traffic ticket, you can visit the court's website to obtain contact information.
-Call or visit the court in person to retrieve your lost traffic citation information―you probably won't have to provide more than your name and GA driver's license number.
+Call or visit the court in person to retrieve your lost traffic ticket information―you probably won't have to provide more than your name and GA driver's license number.

 - Traffic ticket violation fines and court costs.

 - The hearing date, or date by which you must respond to your GA traffic ticket.

 - Whether a court appearance is mandatory, per your traffic violation.

 - Acceptable payment options and methods.

 Drivers accused of a moving violation can plead to GA traffic tickets in one of two ways:

 Unless the traffic violation involves a serious crime or pushes your points over the limit to license suspension, pleading "guilty" or "nolo contendere" usually means paying the traffic ticket fine and closing the case; however, if you plead "not guilty," you have to fight your Georgia traffic ticket in court.